mrcavalcanti/mosaicoo/docs/sources/panels/library-panels/create-library-panel.md

 +++
 aliases = ["/docs/grafana/latest/panels/library-panels/create-library-panel/", "/docs/sources/panels/library-panels/create-library-panel/"]
-title = "Create a Grafana library panel" weight = 20
+title = "Create a Mosaicoo library panel" weight = 20
 +++

-# Create a Grafana library panel
+# Create a Mosaicoo library panel

 When you create a library panel, the panel on the source dashboard is converted to a library panel as well.
 You need to save the original dashboard once a panel is converted.